 Windows Operating System has this functionality of connecting multiple computers altogether for internal sharing and exchange of data.
 Microsoft uses two different logical models for this, Workgroups and Domains.
-Corporates computers are usually connected through such networks and in case of any corporate investigation case, it is important to analyze of all the connected systems for complete "network forensics".
+Corporates computers are usually connected through such networks and in case of any corporate forensic investigation of P2P local networks, it is important to analyze of all the connected systems for complete network data analysis in peer to peer file sharing.
 Investigators must be aware of the arrangement and differences between these two models in order to monitor and examine security vulnerabilities.

 Click on Scan File option in order to add the email file to the software.

 Click on File Format to be examined like here we have selected Outlook PST file.
 Click on Browse and then search for the PST file through the network.

 This will display the system locations along with the Network.
 All the systems available in this P2P file sharing network (Workgroup or Domain) will be listed.

 Click on any particular domain system name to perform network data analysis in peer to peer file sharing, which will scan files from network and the associated shared folders will be displayed.
 Here, we have selected WIN8 and all the folders are displayed.

 Open the folder to find respective file in that system folder.
 Select the file and click on Open to add the file for investigation.